kiminzajnr/Python-IT-Automation/Module1/README.md

 `./<your_script_name>.py`

-Once this is successful, this should produce images in the right format withing the directory `opt/icons/`
+Once this is successful, this should produce images in the right format within the directory `opt/icons/`
 Note: You might face permission issues in accessing /opt, in this case run the script with `sudo`